Chance favors the prepared mind. – Louis Pasteur

-Instead of using Astro-Mapping as a solution to rootlessness, lovelessness or homelessness (I speak from experience here), I now believe the best way to use this method is to be your own experiment.
-Astro-map your trip, before you go.
-Set an intention around what you’d like to experience- given all the places and possibilities that could happen.
-Then take said trip, and witness what unfolds.
+This is what I can offer from my own experience: Instead of using Astro-Mapping as a solution to rootlessness, lovelessness or homelessness, I now believe the best way to use this method is to become a more self-aware explorer of your own life adventure.
+Astro-map a trip before you visit.
+Get an astro-mapping reading from an astrologer, set an intention around what you’d like to experience, given all the places and possibilities that could happen.
+Then take a trip, and witness your experience.
+Have fun with it.
+Notice all of the synchronicities, all of the archetypes at dynamic play.
 I promise, your trip will not only be a more personally rich and exciting time for it, but the very first time you directly experience what life is like on your ‘Venus Line’ or ‘Moon Line’ you will probably never look at travel, or geography, in the same way again.

 This popular technique was developed by Jim Lewis, and here’s how it works.
 Let’s say you were born at sunset in Italy.
 At that moment, in Japan, the Sun would be rising, in San Francisco it would be high noon in the sky, and in Bombay it would be midnight.
 Astrologers who plot these rising, setting, noon and midnight points onto a special astro*carto*graphy map call these your “Sun lines”.
 The rising, setting, noon and midnight points correlate to the four angles of the birth chart: the rising or Ascendant (ASC), the setting or Descendant (DSC), noon or MidHeaven (MC) and midnight or Imum Coeli (IC).
 We do the same for all the planets: when you were born, somewhere in the world Venus was rising, the Moon was setting, etc. so when we relocate we discover that certain energies in our birth chart are strengthened.
 For example, we might find our ‘spiritual home’ on a Moon (home) or Jupiter (spirituality) line, or find our Venus (art, love & relaxation) line a creative and relaxing place.